 If the slope is gradual, levelling can be achieved with timber retainers, such as sleepers.

 Calculate your levels carefully as, if they are built up too much, you might find that you'll have a clear view down into neighbouring gardens – which they may not welcome.
-If it's unavoidable, take measures to improve your garden's privacy.
+If it's unavoidable, take measures to improve privacy in your garden.
 Call in a professional garden designer, or a landscape construction company, to be on the safe side.
 We have lots of useful tips on how to employ a garden designer.

 Bear in mind that terracing a sloping garden in its entirety will be expensive – taking away or adding soil in large quantities, and building retaining walls is costly.
 So, work towards cutting and filling instead; if your garden's slope is gentle in places, you can save money by terracing just sections of it and leaving the gentler slopes as they are.